ap-gaming-co/ap-gaming-integration-doc/docs/shared-en.md

 }
 ```

-*Response 反应*
+*Response*

 The result is a URL to the login System.
 We use this URL to open a new popup in the browser.
-This URL will auto login to the system. 结果是登录系统的URL。然后我们使用这个URL在浏览器中打开新的弹出窗口。这个网址会自动登录系统。
+This URL will auto login to the system.

 ```js
 {